-Notes: In the year 1943 the United States issued the steel penny because the copper was needed for World War II the steel look is actually the result of the mint using a Zinc coating.
+Notes: This coin is sometimes called a Silver Penny by those who aren't sure exactly what it is.
+While these coins may look like silver, the 1943 cent is actually 99% steel with a 1% zinc coating to make it look silverish.
+In the year 1943 the United States issued the steel penny because the copper was needed for World War II.
+The steel or silver look is actually the result of the mint using a Zinc coating.
 The composition of this coin is 99% steel with a thin layer of zinc.
 See photo above for actual example.
 The 1943 Steel Wheat Penny is much akin to the 1943 War Nickel in that both coins were issued with alternate metal compositions in order to save metal for the war.

 This section is more for experienced collectors only, and rates refer only to professionally graded and slabbed coins.
 If you are new to collecting the prices below may not make much sense.